Common Claims: Suspended Timber Floor Construction

 John Gilbert - Technical Standards Manager

 With 20 years’ of experience working in latent defects insurance, common causes for floor construction failures become apparent and whilst you might think the cause of most floor defects arise from an inadequate joist size, we’ve found it is most likely due to the use of the joist.
-For example:

 • Excessive notching – when cut outs are made too big and put in the wrong place this can weaken the integrity of the joist (see drawing reproduced from Chapter 8.2 of our Technical Manual)